2020 Vision: New Books for Schools

 Why do we do it?

 We do this because we know that children’s books have a diversity problem.
 The CLPE revealed in their Reflecting Realities report in September, that only 4% of children’s books published in the UK in 2018 featured a BAME main character, despite 33% of our schoolchildren being BAME.
+This is not nearly representative enough.

 We need more inclusivity

 And it’s not just the lack of diversity in ethnic representation that is the problem.
-We’ve read hundreds of kid’s books since setting up Little Box of Books and have really struggled to find any books that reflect our family situation, a blended family with a mostly, not very wicked, stepparent.
+We’ve read hundreds of kid’s books since setting up Little Box of Books and have really struggled to find any books that are representative of our family situation, a blended family with a mostly, not very wicked, stepparent.
 Prior to this, as a single parent, I struggled to find any stories that showed our family unit going about its normal business.

 But this is the reality of many families, with almost 3 million single parent families in the UK and the estimation that one in three families in the UK are stepfamilies, it’s clear that there is a new normal when it comes to what families look like.